 Is it illegal to use a personal account for business? / Can I use my personal account for business?

 It’s not illegal to use a personal account for business if you are self-employed but it certainly is if you are a limited company.
 If your business is growing and successful there could be a really good chance that you may make the move to become a limited company in your future.
 If you already have a separate bank account for your business then you are already used to keeping personal and business banking transactions separate, so you will be well used to it and opening a new account for your limited company will be a doddle.
 Much easier to start with the end in mind!

 Is it a legal requirement for a limited company to have a business bank account? / Do I need a business bank account for a limited company?

-Yes, there is no grey area here.
-If you are running a limited company then the business must have a bank account in its own name.
+Can a business use a personal bank account?
+There is no grey area here.
+If you are running a limited company then the business must have a business bank account in its own name.
 We don’t need to elaborate on this, you just have to do it!